byme8/DuckInterface/README.md

 # DuckInterface

 This repository contains my attempt to enable duck typing support in C#.
 It is powered by Roslyn and new C# 9 feature the Source Generators.
-I would say it is purly accademic/just for fun stuff, but for some scenarios it can be usefull.
+I would say it is purly accademic/just for fun stuff, but for some scenarios it can be useful.

 [![Nuget](https://img.shields.io/badge/nuget-DuckInterface-blue?style=flat-square&logo=nuget)](https://www.nuget.org/packages/DuckInterface/)